4bb4/implot-rs/README.md

 ## Documentation
 For released versions, see
 [![Docs.rs documentation](https://docs.rs/implot/badge.svg)](https://docs.rs/implot/).
-Make sure you are looking at the right release, since the API is still changing.
+Make sure to look at the right release, since the API is still changing.
-For the master branch, can build it yourself however by cloning this repo and then doing
+For the master branch, the docs can be built by cloning this repository and then running
 ```
   cargo doc --open
 ```
 An effort is made to document everything as it is being added.
 Feel free to open an issue if documentation is unclear or lacking.
+Note that doc aliases are being added now, which means one should be able to look for things with the name they have in the C++ code and rustdoc should show the correspondingly-named item.
+Sometimes this is just a matter of changing camelcase to snake case, other times the idiomatic bindings do things a bit differently.

 ## Implementation status
 Currently a work in progress, coverage of the C++ API is increased steadily.
 The author